islisp-dev/iris/README.md

 This software is licensed under the Mozilla Public License v2.0

 ## Copyright
-Copyright (c) 2017 TANIGUCHI Masaya
+Copyright (c) 2017 TANIGUCHI Masaya　All Rights Reserved.